Home General country informationPhilippines – General info

 The German Embassy is located: 6th floor Solid Bank Building, 777 Paseo de Roxas, Makati, Metro Manila.

-Nationals of countries with which the Philippines has diplomatic relations do not need a visa for their first 21 days.
-For a longer stay a tourist visa is needed.
+Nationals of countries with which the Philippines has diplomatic relations do not need a visa for the first 21 days of stay.
+For a longer stay, a tourist visa is required.

 Trade in endangered species

 Set priorities for life.
-Avoid buying any kind of animal such as the giant clams.
-They are subject to a strict export ban under Philippine law and you also avoid inconvenience when entering your home country.
+Avoid buying any animal species such as giant clams.
+They are subject to a strict export ban according to Philippine law and you also avoid inconveniences when entering your home country.

 The crime rate is quite high in the big cities.
-Therefore never go alone through lonely streets at night, leaving jewelry and expensive watches in the safe.
-Always take only as much money as you want to spend on the corresponding occasion.
+Therefore, never walk alone through lonely streets at night, leave jewelry and expensive watches in the safe.
+Always take only as much money with you as is to be spent on the corresponding occasion.

-Agriculture employs a third of the working population and generates about a quarter of the gross domestic product.
-It denies about 25% of the export business.
+Agriculture employs a third of the workforce and generates about a quarter of the gross domestic product.
+It accounts for around 25% of the export business.
 Around 90% of the land area is used for agriculture and forestry.
-Rice is the most important crop before maize and the coconut palm.
+Rice is the most important crop, ahead of maize and the coconut palm.

 The Philippines was less affected by the Asian crisis than other countries in the region.
-Consistent deregulation and liberalization of the economy, as well as the privatization campaign initiated by the then Ramos government by state monopolies, had strengthened economic growth until the outbreak of the regional crisis.
-Nevertheless, there has been no sustained revival of growth forces so far.
+Consistent deregulation and liberalization of the economy, as well as the privatization campaign of the state-owned monopolies initiated by the then Ramos government, had strengthened economic growth until the outbreak of the regional crisis.
+Nevertheless, a sustainable revival of the growth forces has so far failed to materialize.

-Rising unemployment (about 12%) is still problematic with about 25% underemployment and the unequal distribution of income growth.
-External debt in the Philippines currently stands at $ 51 billion, with a slight upward trend.
+Rising unemployment (approx. 12%) with approx. 25% underemployment and the unequal distribution of income increases continue to be problematic.
+The external debt of the Philippines currently amounts to a total of US$ 51 billion with a slight upward trend.

-Export products are dominated by the electronic industry (semiconductors) and the textile sector.
-Both branches generated 70% of export earnings.
-The main target markets for Philippine exports were the US (34%), Europe (15%), Japan (17%) and the ASEAN countries (19%).
-Due to the one-sidedness of the export share from the economic zones there is a strong dependence on world market prices.
+In terms of export products, the electronic industry (semiconductors) and the textile sector dominate.
+Both branches generated 70% of export revenues.
+The most important target markets for Philippine exports were the USA (34%), Europe (15%), Japan (17%), and ASEAN countries (19%).
+Due to the one-sided nature of the export share from the economic zones, there is a strong dependence on world market prices.

 Philippines – Climate